 Text: Jeremiah 37-39; Isaiah 23

+So Ebed-melech took the men with him and went to the house of the king, to a wardrobe in the storehouse, and took from there old rags and worn-out clothes, which he let down to Jeremiah in the cistern by ropes.
 Then Ebed-melech the Ethiopian said to Jeremiah, “Put the rags and clothes between your armpits and the ropes.”
 Jeremiah did so.
 Then they drew Jeremiah up with ropes and lifted him out of the cistern.
-(Jer 38:12-13)
+(Jeremiah 38:11-13)

 in Him, Mike